Article Details: 1396 words (7 – 9 minute read)

-The diaphragm is extremely important to proper singing technique, and in this article we’ll show you exactly how you can start to sing from your diaphragm like a pro.
+Learning how to sing from your diaphragm is extremely important to proper singing technique, and in this article we’ll show you exactly how you can start to sing from it like a pro.

 What is Your Diaphragm